akinayoola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 9 is a script that prints the result of POWER divided by DIVIDE, followed by a new line. task 14 is a script that converts a number from base 10 to base 16k task 2 is a script to Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+task 9 is a script that prints the result of POWER divided by DIVIDE, followed by a new line. task 14 is a script that converts a number from base 10 to base 16k task 2 is a script to Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program. task 5 is  a script that lists all local variables and environment variables, and functions.